 Captain America: Civil War (Anthony and Joe Russo, 2016) Should have ended with that mid-movie orgy, not with the Tony-Cap-Bucky threesome.
 Despite its supposed depth, the plot’s one big excuse to break them apart as it forgoes the most sensible thing friends do to settle dispute: Talk.

 Spider-Man: Homecoming (Jon Watts, 2017).
 Tom Holland as Spider-Man/Peter Parker is a perfect middle ground for those who find Tobey Maguire too dorky and those who find Andrew Garfield too dicky.
 Pete’s high school life’s quite a bop, but his superheroic fights, not quite blitzkrieg.

 Iron-Man 3 (Shane Black, 2013).
-A turd of a third act, but mostly fun ride.
+A turd of a climax, but mostly fun ride.
 Shane Black fucks with the fanboys by making the Mandarin a bumbling idiot.
 Stark without the suit is refreshing, kind of remedies the excesses of the first sequel, only to revert to the same problem in the end.